Tyler Warren: Professional career

 In the 2025 NFL draft, Warren was drafted in the first round by the Indianapolis Colts with the 14th overall pick.

-Warren has had a strong start in his rookie season.
-He was named the Pepsi NFL Rookie of the Week in Week 2 with 79 receiving yards on 4 receptions.
-Warren led all tight ends in reception yards through the First 8 Weeks of the 2025 NFL Season.
+Warren had a strong start in his rookie season.
+He was named the Pepsi NFL Rookie of the Week in Week 2 with 79 receiving yards on four receptions.
+Warren led all tight ends in reception yards through the first eight weeks of the season.
+He also served as the Colts' emergency quarterback.
+He finished the 2025 season with 76 receptions for 817 yards and four touchdowns.